 - Sides can be refastened

 - Huggies offers lots of toilet training incentives

 - Stretchy and easy to pull up and down

 - Velcro can irritate the skin if it is misaligned

-The Pampers Easy Ups Pull On Disposable Potty Training Underwear for Boys and Girls are available in sizes 2T/3T, 3T/4T, and 4T/5T.
+The Pampers Easy Ups Pull-On Potty Training Underwear are available in sizes 2T/3T, 3T/4T, and 4T/5T.
 They’re unique because of their 360-degree stretchy waistband that fits like real underwear.
 It’s the softest, stretchiest waistband of all the pull-ups I’ve tried out.

 One thing that I disliked about the stretchy sides was how easily they ripped.
 When my youngest was using these, we usually threw away a few perfectly good diapers out of each box because he or I accidentally ripped them while putting them on.
 You’ll need to do this carefully to avoid ripping them and it’s not always easy to slow down when I’m changing a diaper in a hurry.
 These do not refasten after they’ve been torn.

 These are also nice because the PJ Masks characters appeal to both boys and girls.
 This means you don’t need a specialized design and you don’t have to worry about them not having boy or girl pull-ups when you go to the store.
 (I remember my oldest wearing Minnie Mouse pants once just because they were out of the boy pull-ups in his size).